SuperJarek/Site-Blocker-for-chrome/README.md

 ## How to install?
 - Download the full directory
-- go to chrome://extensions/ in your browser
+- Go to chrome://extensions/ in your browser
-- click on "Load unpacked extension..." and point to the directory in which all of the files are located.
+- Click on "Load unpacked extension..." and point to the directory in which all of the files are located.

 ## Features
 - Blocking access to www.facebook.com, www.twitter.com, www.instagram.com and www.youtube.com.